First Flight

 The Baiuvarii Dragon

 After the fall of the Western Roman Empire in the 5th century, Celtic tribes spread out of Bohemia onto the Alpine Foreland and up into the river valleys of the southern mountains.
-These people became known as the Baiuvarii, which may have meant “people from Bohemia.”
+These people became known as the Baiuvarii /by-you-var-ee/, which may have meant “people from Bohemia.”
 From this word we get Bayern in German and in English Bavaria.

 The Baiuvarii were a fierce and independent people.
 The tribes were led by chieftains.
 Their spiritual leaders were druids.
 The druids were wise men and women who served as legal authorities and judges, lore keepers, healers, and advisers to the chieftains.